HydAu/LKWebsite/blog/source/_posts/inspiring-powershell-1.md

 coverImage: header-2.jpg
 clearReading: true
 ---
 <p>A couple of days ago, I bumped into a published script on Technet, named "Inspire Me".
 It would promise to print interesting quotes straight into your Powershell console.
-My enthusiasm instantly dropped when I examined the script and encountered the following lines:</b>
+My enthusiasm instantly dropped when I examined the script and encountered the following lines:<!-- more --></b>
 ```powershell
 # List of Quotes added in to Array
 [string[]]$quoteList =